daily word - reformation

 Add new comment

-daily word - rigorous faith
+daily word - too much money?

 Dale Cresap's picture